CTSRD-CHERI/morello-early-performance-results/src/headline-results/architectural-integration.md

-operations, the introduction of a “capability mode” that enables capability addressing for existing load and store instructions to conserve opcode space, and integrating CHERI with other contemporary architectural features such as hypervisor extensions that had not been present in earlier MIPS-based CHERI prototypes.
+operations, the introduction of a “capability mode” that enables capability addressing for existing load and store instructions to conserve opcode space, and integrating CHERI with other contemporary architectural features such as hypervisor extensions that were not present in earlier MIPS-based CHERI prototypes.

 These architectural extensions are described in detail in [Arm’s Morello